Deep ALMA redshift search of a z~12 GLASS-JWST galaxy candidate: Acknowledgements

 \section{Acknowledgements}

 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2021.A.00020.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 This work is partly based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program JWST-ERS-1324.
 We acknowledge financial support from NASA through grant JWST-ERS-1324.
 TB and YT acknowledge funding from NAOJ ALMA Scientific Research Grant Numbers 2018-09B and JSPS KAKENHI No. 17H06130, 22H04939.
-We thank Stefano Carniani and Stefano Berta for their kind and useful discussions.
+EV acknowledges financial support through grants PRIN-MIUR 2017WSCC32, 2020SKSTHZ and the INAF GO Grant 2022 “The revolution is around the corner: JWST will probe globular cluster precursors and Population III stellar clusters at cosmic dawn” (PI Vanzella).
+We thank Stefano Carniani and Stefano Berta for their kind and useful discussions. { Finally, we would like to thank the anonymous referee for their insightful comments and suggested additions.}